Andeweg01/MS3-FoodFromHome/README.md

 ## TESTING
 Throughout the project some of the main methods for testing were
+* before entering the Python development stage (design only), using Adobe Dreamweaver for it's live design functionality and very handy suggestions while designing
 * the inspect functionality in Google Chrome for code errors
 * running the Python app on GitPod and viewing the debugging in terminal
-* before entering the Python stage (design) using Adobe Dreamweaver for it's live design functionality and very handy suggestions while designing
 * deploying on Heroku to see how everything functions when deployed

+Testing is done on Windows10, iPhone 7+, Samsung tablet 10", Android Phone.

+The test were manual, testing the different filters and CRUD functionality and responsiveness.

+### styling
+The styling is responsive on all devices and sizes.
+Colours look good and images are as they're intended.

+Found issues:
+1. There is a strange problem in the footer on the filtered pages and about page which I haven't been able to figure out.
+The width does not fill the screen.
+2. The + icon for more info on the products disappears when using the size class medium (Materialize).
+When not using the medium class the alignment of the cards goes overboard because of different heights.

+### filtering
+The filtering of countries and categories works well on all devices and browsers.

+### editing products
+The editing of products and categories works identically on all devices and browsers and edits the changes from the form.
+However:

+Found issues:
+1. The manually added category images are deleted when updating the product details.

+### adding products / suppliers / categories
+Adding products, suppliers and categories works on all devices and in all browsers and the redirect to adding supplier after submitting also works.
+No issues found.

+### deleting products / categories
+Deleting the products or categories works well on all devices and in all browsers.
+No issues found.

+### testing Python
+It proved to be very usefull to work with print functions in the filtering route.
+In the Python interpreter (terminal) it was easier to spot whether or not data was being fetched or filtered.
+The error pages when Python fails to run gives clues about where to search for failing code.
+The preview from GitPod CL was well used throughout the process.

+### testing code
+The Python code was checked with [Pep8](http://pep8online.com) and small issues were caught there.
+The HTML and CSS was validated with the [W3 validator](https://validator.w3.org/) and with some minor changes no errors were found.

 ## DEPLOYMENT
 In the design phase [Adobe Dreamweaver](https://www.adobe.com/ie/products/dreamweaver.html) was used to speed up the design process and make good use of the handy live view.
-The HTML/CSS design during this process was also tested on a live server (Strato - domain Tradtracker.com).
+The HTML/CSS design during this process was also deployed and tested on a live server (Strato - domain Tradtracker.com).

-In the process I found an issue with Bootstrap and Materialize using the same names in the CSS code for navigation elements.
-Inspecting in Google Chrome on the live server proved to be very usefull to find the issues and create workarounds in my own code.
+In the process I found issues with combining Bootstrap and Materialize.
+In their css they use the same naming in the CSS code for several navigation elements.
+Inspecting with Google Chrome on the live server proved to be very usefull to find the issues and create workarounds in my own code.
+After finding more and more issues that seemed impossible to overcome I decided to stop using Bootstrap en continue with Materialize only.

-The GitPod IDE is used for testing in the required environment for the CodeInstitute courses.
+I used the GitPod IDE for testing in the required environment for the CodeInstitute courses.
 The HTML/CSS files are pushed to the GitHub repository to handle the version control.

 The Flask/Python part of the project is built within the GitPod IDE and once linked to the MongoDB database, deployment is done on Heroku.

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+### The process:
+* In GitHub a repository with full template by the CodeInstitute is generated for use with GitPod.
+* In GitPod a site structure is built with a static folder, as required for Flask project, a templates folder and
+* files to load and set the libraries, environment variables, configuration files: dnspython==1.16.0
+   Flask==1.1.2
+   Flask-PyMongo==2.3.0
+   heroku==0.1.4
+   pymongo==3.10.1
+   python-dateutil==1.5
+   Werkzeug==1.0.1

+   These are stored in the file requirements.txt by using the command: `pip3 freeze --local > requirements.txt` So these requirements can easily be loaded again by typing `pip3 install -r requirements.txt`
+* In Heroku the app has to be created to be able to run later.
+* It's important to have the variables 'IP' and 'HOST' set and also the Mongo URI key to be able to use the database with Heroku
+* In GitPod an env.py file is created to store that same Mongo URI variable.
+The env.py is stored in the .gitignore so that it doesn't push to the remote servers.
+* A Procfile is created to show that app.py will be the Python file to run and we're good to go.
+Type `echo web: python app.py > Procfile`
+* In GitPod login to Heroku by typing `heroku login` and pressing the spacebar.
+In the preview screen the login can be done.
+* In GitPod the remote app is selected by typing `heroku git:remote -a myappname`
+* The app has to start running on Heroku by typing `heroku ps:scale web=1`
+* The normal process to push files to remote server can be used: `git add .` and `git commit . -m "comments"` and then `git push heroku master` to push to the master branch of our Heroku app.

+To run the app.py locally we have to run the Python server `python3 -m http.server` and run `python3 app.py`.
+You can now either open a browser or the preview in GitPod.

+## Issues in the process
+As mentioned before, the conflicts using both Materialize and Bootstrap caused me a lot of problems.
+As I decided to go for Materialize, and based on recommendations in the course material, version 0.100.2 instead of the latest, I ran into more problems.
+Materialize seems to be not very well tested or ready for updated browsers.
+The issues I have not been able to solve are
+* The footer width on the filtered products page and the about page.
+* The button for more information in the product card that changes layer as the size for the cards is set.
+* The validation on forms that does not work in Chrome, and possibly other device/browser combinations.

+Only a few days before the submission date I found out that MDBootstrap would have been a very welcome alternative.
+But time wasn't on my side.
+Also the schema I initially made, turned out to be not the best choice.
+Since suppliers would have been quite unique per product, I could have included them in the product collection.
+This would have made it possible to easily create a view of the supplier with the product.
+Some changes in the add_products and add_supplier pages and code would have been enough to make that work.

 ## Credits
 #### Content
-The text for section Y was copied from the Wikipedia article Z Media
-The photos used in this site were obtained from ...
-Acknowledgements
-I received inspiration for this project from X
+The content of this site is my own.
+The products placed in the database are fictional since the site is for educational purposes only.
+The photographs are bought licenses from Adobe Stock.
+The logo is my own design.

+#### Support
+The Slack community has been helpful finding answers to many issues.
+StackOverflow is a lifesaver and teaches a lot about possibilities and limitations.
+The Tutor Support and Mentor from CodeInstitute was awesome.
+I couldn't have done it without them.
+A big thank you for CodeInstitute for their patience and support.